Swarming (military): The evolution of modern swarming

 Osgood points out that swarming is not new, although the means of coordination and synchronization are going through significant changes.

-Howard Rheingold cites mobile communications technology as a key enabler: The bees sense each other's buzzing and instinctually move in concert in real time.
+Howard Rheingold cites mobile communications technology as a key enabler: Bees, as an example, sense each other's buzzing and instinctually move in concert in real time.
 Text messaging on mobile devices and instantaneous file sharing off the internet via PDAs allows groups of people to receive their instructions, move in unison, nearly instantaneously, without prior planning or forethought.
-And, the technology allows groups to do so without a central leader.
-One modern example is the protesters at the World Trade Organization meetings in Seattle, in 1999, who were able to orchestrate their movement effectively in this way.
+And the technology allows groups to do so without a central leader.
+One modern example is the protesters at the World Trade Organization meetings in Seattle in 1999, who were able to orchestrate their movement effectively in this way.

 Modern military swarming

 Current military applications of swarming combine the use of swarms: large numbers of relatively small agents or weapons, with synchronized actions, such that the swarm reacts faster than its opponent and defeats it.
 This section deals with general principles, but also high-intensity combat.

 Swarming does not require good military intelligence alone, but intelligent soldiers who can manage multiple information streams and keep situational awareness.
-It is not advisable to have a soldier so engrossed in displays that an enemy can sneak up and hit him over the head with a rock.
 One of the challenges of designing modern networked systems is not to overwhelm the users with information.
 Those users will also need extensive training, with their sensing and synchronization information, to use them properly under combat stress.

 Swarming requires autonomous or semi-autonomous operating agents, with strong synchronization and communications among them.
 Senior commanders release resources to the swarm, but do not control them once released.
 If the agents are semi-autonomous, there will be an on-scene commander giving general direction to the swarming agents.